2021 New York City Democratic mayoral primary: Early months

 Polling in late January and early February showed businessman Andrew Yang as the frontrunner, with Adams in second and Stringer in third place.
 As of January 20, 2021, of the major declared candidates, New York City councilmember Carlos Menchaca and former Commissioner of the NYC Dept. of Veterans' Services Loree Sutton were considered the weakest candidates and most likely to drop out, as both of them posted very poor fundraising numbers.
 Sutton withdrew from the race on March 10, 2021 and Menchaca withdrew on March 24, 2021.
 By the middle of March, three candidates, Stringer, Dianne Morales, and Maya Wiley, were widely considered to be the chief competitors for the progressive vote.
+In April, Yang faced criticism when he appeared on a video by Comedian Lawrence Reese in which he appeared to laugh when Reese asked him if he "choked bitches".

 Stringer sexual assault allegations

 In April, Stringer, who was generally polling in third-place, was accused of sexual abuse by Jean Kim, who claimed that Stringer had forcibly kissed and groped her when she worked on his 2001 campaign for Public Advocate.
 Fellow candidates Morales, Adams, Yang, and Raymond McGuire condemned the acts in the allegation; while candidates Wiley, Kathryn Garcia, and Shaun Donovan called for him to drop out.
 Stringer denied the allegations, claiming that the relationship had been consensual.
 In June, a second woman accused him of sexual misconduct in 1992.